 Show us your creation

-This Japanese wagashi is a sweet snack for when you feel like having a small bite to whet your appetite.
-They are also a visual treat!
-If you’ve tried to make them, why not tag us on Instagram @honestfoodtalks?
-We would love to see your final dish!
+This Japanese wagashi is a sweet snack that is good for when you feel like having a small bite to open your appetite.
+They're also a visual treat.
+If you've tried to make them, why not tag us on Instagram @honestfoodtalks?
+We would love to see your final dish.

 Leave a Reply